BRICCs Research Data Management Conference (2025)

 - Birds-of-a-feather sessions, of 30 minutes length

-For more details in the format requirements of the sessions see bottom of page.
+For more details in the format requirements of the sessions see the details section below.

 Sample topics for discussion include: